smlund/Iterative_match/readme.txt

 This package of Mathematica programs numerically constructs matched solutions to the KV envelope equations describing a charged particle beam in a linear, periodic transport lattice using the "Iterative Matching" (IM) method.
 The IM formulation is described in:

   "Efficient computation of matched solutions of the KV envelope equations for periodic focusing lattices"

   S.M.
-Lund^1, S.H.
-Chilton^2, and E.P.
-Lee^2
+Lund, S.H.
+Chilton, and E.P.
+Lee

-  1. Lawrence Livermore National Laboratory, Livermore, CA 94550
-  2. Lawrence Berkeley  National Laboratory, Berkeley,  CA 94720

   Physical Review Special Topics -- Accelerators and Beams Vol. 9, 064201 (2006)